 Key Features of Kismet Technologies’ Disinfectants

-• Innovative Technology: Kismet Technologies introduces a revolutionary cleaning technology that serves as a highly effective MRSA disinfectant.
+• Innovative Technology: Kismet Technologies introduces a revolutionary cleaning technology, NanoRAD, that serves as a highly effective MRSA disinfectant.
 The mechanism ensures continuous hydrogen peroxide production in the presence of bacteria and viruses, including resilient strains like MRSA.

 • Continuous Cleaning: The technology assesses the coating’s remaining life and actively kills bacteria and viruses upon contact for weeks and months.
 This continuous protection sets a new standard in preventing the spread of infections, particularly in high-risk areas.